 It’s a very slow, very quiet opening — something to get used to since much of the movie is slow and quiet.

 We are at this pond because it is near the home where Kelvin’s father still lives, and we meet him soon enough.
 As it turns out, this is the last day Kelvin and his father will spend together, as both well know.
 Kelvin is a psychologist, and he’s been called on to assess the situation on a distant space station that for decades has been studying the ocean planet Solaris.
 Despite all of the time, money, and man-power, almost no progress has been made: Solaris is a mystery.
-After cuts, only three crew members remain at the space station, and Kelvin’s findings may shut the station down for good.
+After cuts to the program, only three crew members remain at the space station, and Kelvin’s findings may shut the station down for good.

 But the mood in the beginning isn’t one of foreboding or responsibility.
 It isn’t one of adventure into the unknown.
 It’s grief.
 Kelvin and his father are saying farewell forever.
 Kelvin is saying goodbye to this home, the pond, the lovely vegetation.
 We’ll learn later that there are other things to grieve.

 On this last day, Kelvin receives a visit from Henri Burton, a scientist who once worked on Solaris.
 It’s been years since he returned, but he has disturbing things to share with Kelvin, including a video of his debriefing where he explains that he was flying around Solaris, looking for two lost crew members, when he saw a large child on the ocean surface.
 He tells Kelvin that it looked like the child of one of the lost crew members.